kkech/Degree_Verification/README.md

 # Distributed Degree Verification
-A degree verification system on Ethereum. test
+A degree verification system on Ethereum.